-Installing roll on lawn on your Perth property can transform your outdoor space into a beautiful, lush, green lawn.
+Installing roll on lawn on your Perth property can transform your outdoor space into a beautiful, lush, green oasis.
 But to get the most out of instant turf, it needs to be installed properly.
 Here are our top tips on how to install turf.

 To get the best results out of your turf, invest some time preparing the soil beforehand.
 If you’re replacing an existing lawn, you’ll need to remove the old turf.
 Treat existing lawn with a glysophate herbicide to kill off at the root base.
 Clear away any building waste, sticks or rocks.
 Add new sandy loam 150mm thick and level the surface.